shabin5785/Webpack_Learn/README.md

 - we can put require statement as well inside the if .. like WP middleware and config is used only when not in prod...

+- in prod, we set the static dir of express inside node to the WP build folder, like dist.